 Both of them had stopped at a hairdresser who brushed out and did their hair in a high pile with artful braids and what felt like a pound of pins.
 All topped with hats with lace and mesh and flowers.

 But compared to Miska and Linsan, Brook shine.
 She had a green dress the color of the ocean with a moon motif embroidered on it.
-Layers of taffeta and lace flowed with her flowing movements that that must have taken her hours to perfect.
+Layers of taffeta and lace flowed with her flowing movements that must have taken her hours to perfect.
 Her posture was also flawless; Linsan thought that she looked a lot like Linsan's mother as she laughed gaily with strangers.

 The auction house had too much gold and marble for any reasonable building, and that included the banks Linsan had visited.
 Even in the entry hall—larger than her parent's house—there were easily hundreds of people in dresses and tuxedos milling about.
 Their discussions were cheerful and gay.
 Conversations had nothing to do with the violin or the sale.
 Linsan guessed they just had an excuse to be seen more than the heirloom somewhere in the building.